tedward-23/tedward-23/README.md

 # Tewodros Desta

-Senior DevOps and Cloud Infrastructure Engineer focused on Kubernetes, Terraform, CI/CD, observability, AI infrastructure, and cloud-native platforms across AWS, Azure, and GCP.
+DevOps and Cloud Infrastructure Engineer focused on Kubernetes, Terraform, CI/CD, observability, AI infrastructure, and cloud-native platforms across AWS, Azure, and GCP.

 I build infrastructure automation, deployment workflows, and runtime foundations that help teams ship reliably without losing ownership of their cloud environments.
 I am also expanding deeper into AI infrastructure for model serving and data-driven workloads.